-- (a) as set out in the current proposed Rule 15-1 of the POP, using the number of properties in each catchment; - (b) on a per hectare basis using known land use and average stocking rates (including an 'expansion' scenario for dairy land use (from 17% to 25% in the Upper Manawatu); - (c) for the whole catchment at: - (i) at the daily volume required for drinking by dairy stock; - (ii) at the daily volume required for drinking by dairy stock and shed washdown; - (iii) at the daily volume required for sheep and beef; and - (iv) 200 L/ha. - (d) as a scaled allocation per property according to property size; - (e) on a per property basis using known land use and average stocking rates, based on the POP submission by Gerard Willis on behalf of Fonterra.
-The details of this submission are below: - (i) 15 cubic metres per day (calculated on a net take basis) of water from properties in use for market gardening, cropping, intensive sheep and beef farming; or the keeping of pigs or poultry (either indoors or free range). - (ii) 1 cubic metre per day (calculated on a net take basis) for every 5 hectares of land in use for dairy farming up to a maximum of 30 cubic metres per day; or - (iii) 5 cubic metres of water per day (calculated on a net take basis) from all properties greater than 4 hectares and not in use for market gardening, cropping, intensive sheep and beef farming; the keeping of pigs or poultry (either indoors or free range).or dairy farming; or - (iv) 1.5 cubic metres of water per day (calculated on a net take basis) from all properties less than 4 ha in size and not in one of the uses described under subsection (i) above.
+- (a) as set out in the current proposed Rule 15-1 of the POP, using the number of properties in each catchment (Scenarios 1 & 2); - (b) on a per hectare basis using known land use and average stocking rates (Scenarios 3 & 4) (including an 'expansion' scenario for dairy land use (from 17% to 25% in the Upper Manawatu) (Scenarios 5 & 6); - (c) for the whole catchment at: - (i) at the daily volume required for drinking by dairy stock (Scenario 7); - (ii) at the daily volume required for drinking by dairy stock and shed washdown (Scenario 8); - (iii) at the daily volume required for sheep and beef (Scenario 9); and - (iv) 200 L/ha (Scenario 10). - (d) as a scaled allocation per property according to property size (Scenarios 11,12,13 and 18); - (e) on a per property basis using known land use and average stocking rates, based on the POP submission by Gerard Willis on behalf of Fonterra.
+The submission for Fonterra outlined permitted activity volumes as shown below.
+These were recommended to be over and above stockwater requirements.
+Scenarios were completed for the permitted activity volumes alone (Scenario 14), and with stock drinking water included (Scenario 15).
+The details of this submission are below:

+- (i) 15 cubic metres per day (calculated on a net take basis) of water from properties in use for market gardening, cropping, intensive sheep and beef farming; or the keeping of pigs or poultry (either indoors or free range). - (ii) 1 cubic metre per day (calculated on a net take basis) for every 5 hectares of land in use for dairy farming up to a maximum of 30 cubic metres per day; or - (iii) 5 cubic metres of water per day (calculated on a net take basis) from all properties greater than 4 hectares and not in use for market gardening, cropping, intensive sheep and beef farming; the keeping of pigs or poultry (either indoors or free range).or dairy farming; or - (iv) 1.5 cubic metres of water per day (calculated on a net take basis) from all properties less than 4 ha in size and not in one of the uses described under subsection (i) above. - (f) Federated Farmers has suggested a further scenario (Scenario 15) as a part of its submissions to the Hearing Panel following the Hearing.
+This is outlined as: